 5. The on-site sale of anything other than products produced on site is not an accessory use.

-6. An accessory use shall not be permitted without the principal use to which it is related, and shall conform to the standards set forth in this Section.
+6. The use shall not be permitted without the principal use to which it is related, and shall conform to the standards set forth in this Section.

+7. Renting of an Accessory Dwelling Unit is not a Home Occupation.

 § 511.
 Accessory Residential Structure.